View James Jackson's Obituary on emissourian.com and share memories

 |

-A memorial service for James "Jim" Pierre Jackson, 94, Washington, will be Saturday, Jan.
+James "Jim" Pierre Jackson, 94, Washington, passed away Saturday, Dec.
+28, 2019, in Washington.
+A memorial service will be held Saturday, Jan.
 18, at 11 a.m. at the Presbyterian Church, Washington.

+Jim married Charlene Duncan Aug.
+8, 1957, in Washington, and is survived by his wife; son, Keith and wife Narcisa, Naples, Fla.; son, Glenn and wife Evelyn, Wichita, Kan.; and their two grandsons, Nicolas Jackson and Aaron Jackson, both of Kansas City.
+He was preceded in death by his parents and sisters, Helen Lipton, Viejo, Calif., and Nina Nicholson, Grand Junction, Colo.

+Jim was born in Paris, France, Dec.
+10, 1925, of American father, Kenneth Morgan Jackson and French mother, Germaine Madeleine Jackson, nee Henry-Lepaute.
+His parents met while his father was in the U.S. Army in France during World War I. Ten days after Jim's birth, his mother died suddenly, leaving him in the care of his French grandparents in Paris, France.
+He loved spending time at his grandparents' country home on the Oise River, where he could swim and play outside in the woods behind their house.
+When he was 8 years old, Jim's father brought him back to live in St. Louis with his two older sisters.